Polkadot-Blockchain-Academy/pba-book/content/economics/basics/slides.md

 ## Behavioral Economics

-> Simply put, the stock market is a creation of man and therefore reflects human idiosyncrasy.<br/>-- Ralph Nelson Elliott --
+> Simply put, the stock market is a creation of man and therefore reflects human idiosyncrasy.<br />-- Ralph Nelson Elliott --

 ---